Nicol joins us for the first episode. Let’s look in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy…

 Me: Yes.
 It’s got new special effects, a 5.1 surround sound score, and it’s in widescreen.
 Oh, and there’s less Leee John in it.

-Sue: And why didn’t we watch that in the first place?
+Sue: So why didn’t we watch that in the first place?

 Me: Because fandom would have lynched me.

 Sue: I love the 5.1 theme tune.
-All those extra whooshes.
-Marvellous.
+All those extra whooshes are marvelous.
 And it’s in widescreen, too!
-This is brilliant.
+Yeah, this is brilliant.

-We skip to the part where the cliffhanger to Part One would have been…
+We skip to the bit where the cliffhanger to Part One would have been.

 Sue: That looks so much better.
 Not only that, I think it lasts a little longer so we can really take it in.

 Sue: That was a lot clearer.
-In the original, I thought they’d actually hit the planet.
-This is easier to follow.
-And it looks very nice.
-It’s not Avatar but I’m guessing that the fans just did it off their own backs.
-And it works.
+In the original, I thought they’d actually hit it.
+This is so much easier to follow.
+And it looks nice, too.
 And I love the music.
 The 5.1 surround sound pulls you into the action.
 And because the director had a say in this edition, I think it deserves to be taken seriously.

-Sue: If I’d watched this version, I would have given it a 10.
+Sue: If we’d watched this version instead, I probably would have given Enlightenment a 10.